Pssst ... I've got a hot tip for County Executive Greg Edwards and his year-long crusade to sell the Chautauqua County Home in Dunkirk.

 And the Home's godfather has been known to sprinkle his fairy dust to cast a spell on a county legislator or two when the need arises.
 Do you really believe, Mr. Edwards, that falling one vote short for a super majority victory for your cause was not a given?
 Sounds like a bit of arm-twisting went on here as the entire fate of this skilled nursing facility came down to one vote - one legislator.

-Still, you were not ready to give up the ghost so, hi-ho hi-ho, off you went to pull another rabbit out of your hat.
+Still, you were not ready to give up the ghost so, hi-ho hi-ho, off you go to pull another rabbit out of your hat.
 This bunny's game plan was to rescind the big, bad law which calls for a super majority vote of the legislature to sell off county property.
 A second grader could do the math here.
 Reduce the number of votes needed to sell the Home from a super majority 17 to a simple majority 13 and significantly increase your odds of winning.
 Since the previous vote was 16-9 in favor of selling CCH yet lacked that oh so critical 17th yea to garner the super majority, 13 nods your way would rescind the current law and replace super with simple.
 Another vote on the Home's fate would then result in a "Sold" sign being planted on Temple Road - to your way of thinking anyway.

 The race went down to the wire and you seemed to be pulling away, with the news flash that 13 legislators were on board to rescind the super majority requirement on county property sales.
 Did it cross your mind, Mr. Edwards, that only one legislator needed to change his or her mind and all your political shenanigans would go for naught?
 Did you really think that the fairy godfather would not be working his magic in time to thwart any backdoor efforts on your part to sell the Home?
 You proved to be no match, pulling up lame as you crossed the finish line in this political derby.